elijahr/Nim/doc/manual.md

 Align pragma
 ------------

-The `align`:idx: pragma is for variables and object field members.
+The `align`:idx: pragma is for variables, object field members, and type definitions.
 It modifies the alignment requirement of the entity being declared.
 The argument must be a constant power of 2.
 Valid non-zero alignments that are weaker than other align pragmas on the same declaration are ignored.
 Alignments that are weaker than the